GDPR – General Data Protection Regulation

 GDPR aims to give individuals better control over their personal data and establish one single set of data protection rules across Europe.
 Whilst also imposing strict rules on those who host and ‘process’ this data, anywhere in the world.
 The Regulation also introduces rules relating to the free movement of personal data within and outside the EU.

-How will GDPR affect your business?
+How does GDPR affect your business?

 The main changes to data protection regulation that businesses will need to be aware of are: